Best and worst times to travel in WA this Memorial Day weekend

 - @wsdot_tacoma — Traffic and construction reports for Pierce, Thurston, Mason and Kitsap counties

-- @snoqualmiepass – I-90 Construction updates
+- @snoqualmiepass — I-90 construction updates

 - @wsferries — Ferry alerts and updates

-- @wsdot_east – Traffic and highway news and information east of the Cascade Mountains
+- @wsdot_east — Traffic and highway news and information for east of the Cascade Mountains

-- @wsdot_north – Highway traffic info for Whatcom, Skagit and Island Counties
+- @wsdot_north — Highway traffic info for Whatcom, Skagit and Island counties

-- @Amtrak_Cascades – Information and updates regarding travel aboard Amtrak Cascades
+- @Amtrak_Cascades — Information and updates regarding travel aboard Amtrak Cascades train

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.